 The Lost Art of the Movie Poster

-I’ll never forget the Richard Amsel-illustrated movie poster for Raiders of the Lost Ark (below far left) that donned a corner of my teenage room growing up.
-I was enamored with the rich detail and texture the artist rendered for my favorite whip-wielding adventurer hero.
+I’ll never forget the Richard Amsel-illustrated movie poster for Raiders of the Lost Ark (below far left) that donned a corner of my teenage room.

 ALL IMAGES ABOVE © RICHARD AMSEL.